Benned-H/robotics_utils/README.md

 - `API_KEY` denotes your Google API key.
 - `IMAGE_PATH` denotes the path to the image you'd like to detect objects in.

+### Intel RealSense Demo

-_Intel RealSense Demo_ - Install the dependencies for the RealSense demo using [these instructions](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#installing-the-packages).
+Install the dependencies for the RealSense demo using [these instructions](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#installing-the-packages).
 Then reopen the terminal and reconnect the RealSense to the computer.

 Launch the RealSense demo by running: